rafaelsetragni/awesome_notifications/README.md

 Also, the Notification Channels follows the same rule.
 If there is no channel segregation of notifications, use the channel configuration as only defaults configuration.
 If the device has channels, use it as expected to be.

-And all notifications sent while the app was killed are registered and delivered as soon as possible to the Application, after the plugin initialziation, respecting the delivery order.
+And all notifications sent while the app was killed are registered and delivered as soon as possible to the Application, after the plugin initialization, respecting the delivery order.

 This way, your Application will receive **all notifications at Flutter level code**.